-The Mundesley Beck is a small river in north-east Norfolk, with a length of about 8 km.
-It has its headwaters at Northrepps, at circa 40 m (131 ft) OD, It flows in an east south-easterly direction parallel to the coastline before turning abruptly north-eastwards to discharge its waters into the sea at Mundesley.
+The Mundesley Beck is a small river in north-east Norfolk.
+The Mun’s headwaters can be found at Northrepps, from which it flows for nearly 8 km in an east south-easterly direction parallel to the coastline, before turning abruptly north-eastwards to discharge its waters into the sea at Mundesley.